Site icon Circuit Ideas for You

 IC 7809 Voltage Regulator1

-This article connects the IC 7809s input to the Arduinos 5V and its output to the breadboard power rail for LEDs, making sure the ground pins are connected correctly.
+This project connects IC 7809 input to Arduino 5V and output to breadboard rail for LEDs.

 How to Build: